Alphabetical Plant Listing

 • Prune regularly to achieve the flat, two-dimensional effect of your espalier but leave any major pruning until after flowering in fall or spring, depending on what type of camellia you are growing.

-Creating an espalier is time-consuming and requires patience but is worth the end result - a fabulous botanical sculpture that will reward you each year with a gorgeous floral display.
+Creating an espalier is time-consuming and requires patience but is worth the result – a fabulous botanical sculpture that will reward you each year with a gorgeous floral display.

 Guide Information